 We are China's second largest and fastest-growing coffee network, in terms of number of stores and cups of coffee sold, according to the Frost & Sullivan Report.
-We started our business in October 2017 and within 18 months, we expanded from a single trial store in Beijing to 2,370 stores in 28 cities in China as of March 31, 2019.
-In 2018, we sold close to 90 million coffee and other high quality product items.
+We started our business in October 2017 and within two years, we expanded from a single trial store in Beijing to 3,680 self-operated coffee stores in 43 cities in China as of September 30, 2019.
+For the three months ended September 30, 2019, we sold more than 130 million coffee, tea and other high quality product items.
 Since inception, we have successfully built a brand of distinguished value propositions-high quality, high affordability and high convenience.
 Our Luckin brand is one of the most recognized coffee brands in China, according to the Frost & Sullivan Report.

-China coffee industry is in its early stage and has huge growth opportunities.
+China coffee industry is in its early stage and has significant growth opportunities.
 According to the Frost & Sullivan Report, the average coffee consumption per capita in China was only 6.2 cups in 2018, compared to 867.4 cups in Germany, 388.3 cups in the United States, 279.0 cups in Japan, 249.5 cups in Hong Kong and 209.4 cups in Taiwan.
-According to the Frost & Sullivan Report, the average coffee consumption per capita in China is expected to grow from 6.2 cups in 2018 to 10.8 cups in 2023, and the market size of China's freshly brewed coffee is expected to grow from RMB39.0 billion in 2018 to RMB157.9 billion in 2023, representing a CAGR of 32.3%.
+According to the Frost & Sullivan Report, average coffee consumption per capita in China is expected to grow from 6.2 cups in 2018 to 10.8 cups in 2023, and the market size of China's freshly brewed coffee is expected to grow from RMB39.0 billion in 2018 to RMB157.9 billion in 2023, representing a CAGR of 32.3%.

-Inconsistent qualities, high prices and inconvenience are three key pain points hampering the growth of China's freshly brewed coffee market.
+Inconsistent quality, high prices and inconvenience are three key pain points hampering the growth of China's freshly brewed coffee market.
 We offer consumers coffee products with high quality, high affordability and high convenience to address these pain points.
 As we attract new coffee consumers and encourage existing consumers to consume more coffee, we contribute to the growth of China's coffee industry.
 According to the Frost & Sullivan Customer Survey, 82.4% of the participants indicated that they started to drink coffee more frequently since they became a customer of Luckin.
 We believe we are well-positioned to capture the future growth of China's coffee industry.